 At the age of 51, the thought of reinventing myself was a little more daunting.
-I had done it before but the older I was, the more settled I had become in my role.
+I had done it before, but the older I was, the more settled I had become in my role.
 But I knew something had to change.
-But I needed a new challenge, and I did not want to put myself in the same position I so desperately wanted to get out of in the banking industry, I was not just looking for a different role or new job.
+But I needed a new challenge, and I did not want to put myself in the same position.
+Desperately wanting to get out of the banking industry, I was not just looking for a different role or new job.
 Instinctually I felt entering your 50s could be the best years of your life.

 Even though I worked in the financial services industry and had a wide variety of positions over the years, I knew there were certain things I no longer wanted in my life.

 You may have wanted to own a bar, start a restaurant or build surfboards for a living.
 Now you have the real-world experience to do just that.
-At our age it is no longer a pipe dream, you can make it a reality!
+It is no longer a pipe dream at our age, and you can make it a reality!

 Knowing It Is Never Too Late To Reinvent Yourself

-The first step is knowing, it is never too late to reinvent yourself after 50.
-I find that people have a negative tape that plays in their head and they will choose to talk themselves out of any opportunity that comes their way.
-They live in fear and no matter how much the opportunity knocks, they refuse to open the door.
+The first step is knowing it is never too late to reinvent yourself after 50.
+I find that people have a negative tape that plays in their heads, and they will choose to talk themselves out of any opportunity that comes their way.
+They live in fear, and no matter how much the opportunity knocks, they refuse to open the door.

-The best part about being over 50 and being ready to reinvent yourself, is that you may have fewer financial concerns than younger people.
-The kids are grown and out of the house so time is not as much of an issue.
+The best part about being over 50 and being ready to reinvent yourself is that you may have fewer financial concerns than younger people.
+The kids are grown and out of the house, and time is not as much of an issue.
 You have evenings and a little money to invest in a new venture or even further your education.
 So the possibilities are endless.
 It is definitely not too late to reinvent yourself after 50!